All Episodes

 I'm fascinated by it.

-Here's uh let's see.
+Here's, let's see.

-Oh yeah, let's go to the audio sound bites.
+Let's go to the audio soundbites.

 He's not obeying the law, abiding by it, so why should we do it?

-Press briefing yesterday, QA reporter said to Boehner, there have been reports that you offered to try put forward the approval of the Keystone Pipeline to an extension of the debt limit, but that you ran into problems with your conference, meaning Republicans in Congress.
+Press briefing yesterday, Q ⁇ A, reporter said to Boehner, there have been reports that you offered to try put forward the approval of the Keystone Pipeline to an extension of the debt limit, but that you ran into problems with your conference, meaning Republicans in Congress.

-You put red state Democrats in a very similar position in the Senate.
+You put Red State Democrats in a very similar position in the Senate.

 How come you can't get 218 in the House for Keystone?

-Now, what do you think that was that was that this guy must be really under the gun because he's he's he's the House Republicans couldn't agree to make Mother Teresa a saint, even after she'd been proclaimed one.
+That was that this guy must be really under the gun because he's the House Republicans couldn't agree to make Mother Teresa a saint even after she'd been proclaimed one.

 The House Republicans wouldn't agree on that.

-There has got to be so much friction, and Boehner is simply acknowledging it here.
+There has got to be so much friction.

 I couldn't get 218 people to agree on anything here.

-That's that's how screwed up we are.
+That's how screwed up we are.

 And of course, that's all or mostly the fault of talk radio.

-Down to soundbite number 19.
+Now to sound bite number 19.

 You know, I have been waiting.